Kyria/EsiPy/_doc/getting_started/basic_usage.md

 app = esi_app.get_latest_swagger

 # Using App, both "app" are the same at the end
+# DO NOT USE "App", since there's no cache etc. Unless you plan to do it yourself!
 from esipy import App

 # App.create(url, strict=True)
 # with url = the swagger spec URL, leave strict to default
 app = App.create(url="https://esi.tech.ccp.is/latest/swagger.json?datasource=tranquility")
 ```

+**This process can be slow (easily ~40sec per version you get).
+If you use `EsiApp` this will be only once per version / per process you start, or if you use a persistent cache, only once per version**

 <div class="alert alert-dismissible alert-info">
     For more details about EsiApp, please see <a href="/EsiPy/getting_started/esiapp/">this page</a>.